dysnix/kube-registry/README.md

 &nbsp;

-* When **replocation controller** is up and running, you have to create an A-record so your registry will be available via FQDN like registry.domain.com.
-In our guide, we're using AWS Route53 as a DNS zone hoster.
+* When **replication controller** is up and running, you have to create an A-record so your registry will be available via FQDN like registry.domain.com.
+In our guide, we're using AWS **Route53** as a DNS zone hoster.
 You can retrieve ELB URL you will need for A-record later by running:

 &nbsp;